Robert L. Listenbee

 Robert Listenbee, Jr.

 As a member of the Juvenile Justice and Delinquency Prevention Committee of the Pennsylvania Commission on Crime and Delinquency, Mr. Listenbee helped advise Pennsylvania’s governor on juvenile justice policy.
-While a member of the Commission, he served on the Disproportionate Minority Contact Subcommittee and advocated for the rights of juveniles and for improvements to juvenile indigent defense.
+While a member of the Commission, he served on the Disproportionate Minority Contact (DMC) Subcommittee and advocated for protecting the rights of juveniles and improving their access to counsel.